sparkfun/phant-manager-http/README.md

 express based manager module for phant

-## Getting Started
-Install the module with: `npm install phant-manager-http`

 ## Using phant-manager-http with phant
 This section outlines how to quickly get this package up and running with the **phant** module.